SurbhiAgrawal9/interview-prepration-practice/Frontend Interview Theory/Javascript/basic.md

 2) what is script languages?

-scripting languages are interpreted, which means the code is executed line-by-line by an interpreter or runtime environment without the need for compilation into machine code.
+Scripting languages are interpreted, which means the code is executed line-by-line by an interpreter or runtime environment without the need for compilation into machine code.